UnlimitedDrip/CS305_Module5/README.md

 # Getting Started
 Step 1:
-Make sure you have access to https://devops.internal.nau.edu/ITS-EIS/EISDev/_git/ChatCoreApiNauEdu.
+Make sure you have access to the Git repository.
 From there you will get the path to clone the repository down.
 I recommend creating a new folder (mine is projects_git) on your C drive and then cloning into that folder.

 Step 2:
 Install git (https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and clone the repository.
 Git comes with a command line interface, but feel free to download a GUI if you would prefer.
 I suggest doing the clone from the command line interface and then using Team Explorer in Visual Studio.
 Open the command line or git BASH and navigate to the folder you setup on your C drive.
 Run this command “git clone https://devops.internal.nau.edu/ITS-EIS/EISDev/_git/ChatCoreApiNauEdu”.